 Garlic and ginger: Aromatics that enhance the dish overall.

-Sides: You may like to have some Asian favourites, such as tempura or sushi cones.
+Sides: You may like to have some Asian favorites, such as tempura or sushi cones.

 Garnish: You could add a drizzle of Sriracha for some extra heat.
 You can also garnish with toasted sesame seeds and/or different nuts, such as cashews or almonds.